DC 5002Musculoskeletal System38 CFR § 4.71a

 Multi-joint arthritis (except post-traumatic and gout), 2 or more joints, as an active process is associated with 3 documented secondary conditions.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 See the secondary conditions page for the full list with medical rationale and evidence strength ratings.

-What is the C&P exam like for Multi-joint arthritis (except post-traumatic and gout), 2 or more joints, as an active process?
+What happens at the C&P exam for Multi-joint arthritis (except post-traumatic and gout), 2 or more joints, as an active process?

 Get a Personalized Rating Analysis